Kviricha/Kviricha/README.md

-- 👋 Hi, I’m @Kviricha
+- 👋 Hi, I’m Giorgi
-- 👀 I’m interested in <Mobile Development/>
+- 👀 I’m interested in <Web/Mobile Development/>
-- 🌱 I’m currently learning: Html, CSS, JS
+- 🌱 I’m currently learning: Html, CSS, JS, React...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...